-underline the verb with a single line, the nouns with a doubleline. and box in the adjectives and put parentheses around the prepositional phrases.
+Underline the verb with a single line, the nouns with a double line.
+Place a box around the adjectives and put parentheses around the prepositional phrases.

 Mike walked around the grounds of the park.

 His friend punched him in the face.